DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 This will be the User's Manual for _6OP-DX Kompakt_ module, **36HP** 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice, as "player".

-:warning: This manual will be built for future v2.6.15. **As draft at the moment and change many times everyday!**
+:warning: This manual will be built for future v2.6.15. **As draft at the moment, and may change many times everyday!**

 ---